Siddharth999CH/email-classifier-agent/README.md

-Email Classifier and Responder
+📧 Email Classifier & Responder Agent
-This is a Python-based AI agent that uses the Gmail API to check for new emails, classifies them using OpenAI's language models, and can draft appropriate responses.
-The agent is designed to help you quickly triage and manage your inbox.
+A smart Python agent that uses the power of AI to automatically triage your emails, classify them, and draft intelligent responses.
+Spend less time in your inbox and more time on what matters!

-Features
+✨ Features
-Email Retrieval: Fetches unread emails from a specified Gmail account.

-AI Classification: Classifies each email into categories like "Urgent," "Follow-up," or "Spam" using OpenAI's gpt-3.5-turbo model.

-Draft Response Generation: Automatically drafts a professional and context-aware response for urgent and follow-up emails.
+Intelligent Classification: Uses OpenAI's gpt-3.5-turbo to categorize emails as Urgent, Follow-up, or Spam.

+Context-Aware Drafting: Generates professional and polite draft replies based on the email's content and its classification.

+Gmail API Integration: Seamlessly connects to your Gmail inbox to fetch new messages and handle responses.

-Secure API Handling: Utilizes a .env file to securely manage API keys and credentials, ensuring they are never exposed in the repository.
+Secure & Private: Handles all API keys and sensitive credentials safely in a .env file, ensuring they are never exposed in your public repository.

+🚀 Getting Started
+Follow these steps to set up and run the agent on your local machine.

 Prerequisites
-To run this project, you will need:

-Python 3.7+ installed on your system.
+Python 3.7+

-A Git client to clone the repository.
+Git

-An OpenAI API Key from the OpenAI Platform.
+An OpenAI API Key

-Google Cloud credentials for the Gmail API.
+Google Cloud Account with the Gmail API enabled.

-Setup Instructions
+⚙️ Setup Instructions
-Follow these steps to get the project running on your local machine.

 1. Clone the Repository

-Clone this repository to your local machine:
+Clone this project to your computer and navigate into the directory.

 git clone https://github.com/Siddharth999CH/email-classifier-agent.git
 cd email-classifier-agent

-2. Create and Activate a Virtual Environment
+2. Create & Activate a Virtual Environment

-It is highly recommended to use a virtual environment to manage your dependencies.
+This isolates the project dependencies from your global Python environment.

+On Windows:

+python -m venv venv
+.\venv\Scripts\activate

 On macOS/Linux:

 python3 -m venv venv
 source venv/bin/activate

-On Windows:

-python -m venv venv
-.\venv\Scripts\activate

-3. Install Dependencies
+3. Install Python Packages

-Install the required Python libraries using the requirements.txt file:
+Install all the required libraries from the requirements.txt file.

 pip install -r requirements.txt

-4. Configure Your API Keys
-You must create a .env file to store your API keys.
-This file is ignored by Git and will not be pushed to GitHub.
+🔑 API Configuration
+1. Create a .env file

-Create a file named .env in the root of your project and add the following lines, replacing the placeholder text with your actual key:
+This file holds your secret keys and is automatically ignored by Git.
+Create a new file named .env in your project's root folder and add the following lines, replacing the placeholder with your actual key:

 OPENAI_API_KEY=your_openai_api_key_here
 GMAIL_CREDENTIALS_FILE=credentials.json

-5. Set Up Google Cloud Credentials
+2. Get Google Cloud Credentials
-Follow the steps below to obtain your credentials.json file.
-This file must be saved in the project's root directory, but it is already added to .gitignore for security.

 Go to the Google Cloud Console and create a new project.

-Enable the Gmail API under "APIs & Services".
+Enable the Gmail API.

-Go to the OAuth consent screen and configure your app (make sure to set your email as a test user).
+Go to the OAuth consent screen and configure your app, making sure to add your email as a test user.

-Navigate to Credentials, click Create Credentials, and choose OAuth client ID.

-Select "Desktop app" and click CREATE.
+Under Credentials, create a new OAuth client ID of type "Desktop app."

-Click DOWNLOAD JSON and save the file as credentials.json in your project's root folder.
+Download the credentials.json file and place it in your project's root directory.

+🔒 Security Note: Both credentials.json and the generated token.json are already listed in the .gitignore file and will not be committed to GitHub.

+🏃 Usage
-6. First Run and Authentication
+1. Initial Run & Authentication

-The first time you run the script, it will handle the authentication process with the Gmail API.
+The very first time you run the script, a browser window will open to securely authenticate with your Gmail account.

 python agent.py

-A browser window will open, prompting you to log in to your Google Account and grant the necessary permissions.
-After you complete this, the script will save an access token to a new file named token.json.
-This file is also ignored by Git for your security.

-Usage
-After the initial setup and authentication, you can run the script at any time to process your unread emails.

-python agent.py
+After granting permissions, an access token will be saved to a file named token.json so you won't need to authenticate again.

+2. Processing Emails

-The script will print the classification and a drafted response for each email.
-The code to actually send the replies and mark emails as read is currently commented out for safety.
-You can uncomment those lines in agent.py once you are confident with the agent's behavior.
+The agent will then fetch your unread emails, classify them, and print the results to the console.
+The code to actually send replies and mark emails as read is initially commented out for your safety.

+You can uncomment the send_reply and modify lines in agent.py once you are ready to automate these actions.

-Project File Structure
+📂 Project Structure
 email-classifier-agent/
-├── .env                  # Stores your API keys (ignored by Git) ├── .gitignore            # Specifies which files to ignore (like keys and tokens) ├── agent.py              # The main script with all the agent's logic ├── README.md             # This file
+├── .env                  # Your secret API keys (ignored by Git) ├── .gitignore            # Tells Git which files to ignore ├── agent.py              # The core logic of the email agent ├── requirements.txt      # List of all Python dependencies ├── credentials.json      # Google Cloud credentials (ignored by Git) └── token.json            # Generated access token (created on first run, ignored by Git)
-├── requirements.txt      # Lists the Python libraries needed
-├── credentials.json      # Google Cloud credentials (ignored by Git)
-└── token.json            # Gmail API access token (created on first run, ignored by Git)